ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 Monitor progress
 ----------------
-To check on the progress of the search, inspect the logfile (``elastic-blast.log`` by default) and/or run the command below:
+To check on the progress of the search, inspect the :ref:`logfile
+<elb_logfile>` and/or run the command below:

 .. code-block:: bash
     :name: status